 Munnar, with its rolling countryside and spreading plantations, is best enjoyed by living in a Munnar Homestay.

-Apart from cups of tea—and showcasing the beverage’s fabled origin, recounted in a visit-worthy museum—this idyllic locale includes lush and rolling hillsides, languorous clouds, gurgling brooks and a nippy chill.
-But the Munnar experience is incomplete without reliving the days of its old world charm stacked sacks reminiscent of the spice trade, the influence of its colonial past on the charming real estate of today, although little remains, and the warmth of the Malayalis when you happen to stay in one of the laid-back homestays.
-But don’t expect services and, with frequent power outages, be prepared for at least one candle-light evening.
+Apart from cups of tea—and showcasing the beverage’s fabled origin, recounted in a visit-worthy museum—this idyllic locale includes lush and rolling hillsides, languorous clouds, gurgling brooks, and a nippy chill.
+But the Munnar experience is incomplete without reliving the days of its old-world charm stacked sacks reminiscent of the spice trade, the influence of its colonial past on the charming real estate of today, although little remains, and the warmth of the Malayalis when you happen to stay in one of the laid-back homestays.
+But don’t expect services and, with frequent power outages, be prepared for at least one candlelight evening.

 With impeccable hospitality.
 Royal Mist is a recommended option.
 The large terrace on the upper floor opens out into perhaps the best view, especially delightful for that morning cuppa.
 It is backed by three delightful rooms.
 A sumptuous breakfast comes with the room, but other meals are equally worth digging into.
 The host is always eager to lend his presence for a network of short walks around vanilla and pepper plants, imparting insights about the Munnar spice story.
 For women, there are always cooking lessons available from the hostess.
-And don’t call it a day without taking another short walk to see the mesmerising sunset over the tea plantations.
+And don’t call it a day without taking another short walk to see the mesmerizing sunset over the tea plantations.

 If poor roads do not deter you.
 Rose Gardens, located about 14 km from Munnar proper, is another great stay option with large rooms amidst thick plantations and the aroma of spices.
 Opt for the rooms at the back on the upper floor and keep your budget a little flexible.
 This farmhouse-look homestay on the main Kochi – Munnar highway sits in an idyllic two acres of plantation and here too the hosts are eager to share knowledge about home-grown species.
 Expect to be away from the idiot box.
 Instead, you might be exchanging travel tips with other guests.